cgdem/case-study-zeal/README.md

 ## Prerequisites

-Before running the test suitew, make sure you have the following prerequisites installed"
+Before running the test suite, make sure you have the following prerequisites installed

 - Node.js (with npm)